2018 Yilan train derailment: Responses

 President Tsai Ing-wen called the accident a "major tragedy" and directed the government and military to "step up" rescue efforts.
 The President also called for an investigation into the crash, that would "make clear the timing and situation of the whole accident".
 In addition, "drastic reform of the TRA to restore public confidence in the safety of railway transportation" is to be carried out.

 As a result of the incident, the Democratic Progressive Party and Kuomintang halted campaigning for the November local elections.

 The Taipei Blood Donation Centre issued a press release that highlighted local blood donation centres and urged blood donors to donate.

 Memorials

 President Tsai met with relatives of the dead and injured on 22 October.
 She joined Buddhist monks in prayer at an altar next to the hospital.

-Legal
+Legal fallout

 In March 2020, three people who worked for the TRA at the time of the derailment were impeached by the Control Yuan.
 In October 2021, the Yilan District Court sentenced the driver of the train to four years and six months imprisonment for negligent homicide.
 The court stated that he had inactivated the automatic train protection (ATP) system after passing Fulong because air compressors in the first and eighth cars were shutting down spontaneously, which inhibited acceleration of the train.
 When the train stopped at Yilan and Luodong, the driver did not reactivate ATP.
 Two other Taiwan Railways Administration officials were not guilty.